 Feathered Fabrics

-The ostrich feather was once a highly valued commodity during the 19th Century, as Victorian and Edwardian woman sought out big plumes to decorate their flamboyant hats.
-Since then, the feather has fallen from grace and now its main use is removing dust or in tacky carnival costumes.
-We aim to enhance the value of the ostrich feather, a very specialised product coming from the 150-year-old ostrich feather industry in Oudtshoorn, South Africa.
-Going beyond the aesthetic and decorative and rather returning it to its former glory in a more integrated and practical way, within modern society where big feathered hats are no longer stylish.
+Pascale Theron Studio aim to enhance the value of the ostrich feather, a very specialised product coming from the 150-year-old ostrich feather industry in Oudtshoorn, South Africa.
+Going beyond the aesthetic and decorative and returning it to its former glory in a more integrated and practical way, within a modern society where big feathered hats are no longer stylish.

 Only the natural uncoloured feathers are chosen, as they would be found on the bird.
 By removing the central shaft, and only using the soft, thread-like barbules, the feathers can be combined to make a yarn that is then woven into a fabric.
-The aim of the project is to bring the manufacturing back to Oudtshoorn and actually have the feathered fabrics locally produced in the place where it all began.
-Using the feathers within the fabric differs from the way that ostrich feathers are currently being used in the fashion industry (usually just sewn or glued on top of fabric as decoration).
-The breathable, washable, soft, warm and incredibly lightweight textural qualities of the feathers mean they can be used in a variety of practical ways.
+The aim of the project is to bring the manufacturing back to Oudtshoorn and have the feathered fabrics locally produced in the place where it all began.
+Using the feathers within the fabric differs from the way that ostrich feathers are currently being used in the fashion industry (usually just sewn or glued on top of the fabric as decoration).
+The breathable, washable, soft, warm and incredibly lightweight textural quality of the feathers mean they can be used in a variety of practical ways.

 Handwoven ostrich feather textiles.
 The feathers themselves are woven into the warp while creating this very special textile.
 Only the natural (un-dyed) ostrich feathers are used, sourced from the 150-year-old industry in Oudtshoorn in South Africa.

-Information submitted by the maker and edited by the Future Materials Bank.
+Text submitted by the maker and edited by the Future Materials Bank.
+For information about reproducing (a part of) this text, please contact the maker.

 Ingredients